Brief summary of Christianity

 movements" -- a.k.a. primitive Christianity

-- The Roman Catholic Church teaches that Jesus ordained his twelve disciples who became the first bishops.
+- The Roman Catholic Church teaches that Jesus formally ordained his twelve disciples who became the first bishops.
 Peter was the first pope.
-The bishops then ordained priests, some of whom were consecreated as other bishops.
+The bishops then ordained priests, some of whom were later consecrated as other bishops.
 This has continued to the present day in an unbroken "Apostolic Succession."
-They regard their pope as being infallible under certain conditions.
+They regard the pope in Rome as being infallible under certain conditions.

 - Many religious historians believe that it was never Jesus' intention to found a new church.
 Rather, he considered his message as being for Jews only and regarded his mission as promoting the teachings of the 1st century BCE Jewish philosopher Hillel the Elder.

 In the following essay, we will rely on the conclusions of religious historians rather than the teachings of any specific modern-day faith group.

 Yeshua of Nazareth, Paul of Tarsus, and James the Just were the central figures in

 the early years of the "Jesus Movement."
 This was before the followers

 of Jesus were called Christians.
 They still considered themselves to be Jews, and